gibbonCode/GIBBON/docs/_includes/About.md

 ### Finite Element Analysis <a name="FEA"></a>
 Finite element analysis is enabled through the FEBio interface (see also the `runMonitorFEBio` function.
-The image below is for large strain analysis of a twisting bar and stems from the demo `DEMO_FEBio_bar_twist`.
-Other `DEMO_FEBio_...` files cover uni-axial tension/compression, bending, indentation, viscoelastic analysis, contact and indentation problems, multi-generational materials for pre-load analysis.
+The image below is for large strain analysis of a twisting bar and stems from the demo `DEMO_febio_0004_beam_twist`.
+Other `DEMO_febio_...` files cover uni-axial tension/compression, bending, indentation, viscoelastic analysis, contact and indentation problems, multi-generational materials for pre-load analysis.
 ![Large strain analysis](/img/barTwist.gif){:width="70%"}

 ### Geometric tools <a name="Geometric"></a>